X-Hax/SA2BModdingGuide/Level Editing/Feature Snippets/README.md

 If you need to use the functionality of multiple snippets, manually merge and include everything under one single version of the 'extern "C"' section, init functions, etc.

+Don't mind the licenses, you should be 100% fine to copy.
+(They're there for legal reasons because of my job)